dgmouris/zero_to_api/README.md

     - this is going to be similar to what we did with django-restauth, but this is going to be all our stuff!
     - create a urls.py file in your cats folder.
     - now we're going to include a router which is a bit like urls in django, this adds our viewsets to a url path.
-    - it should look like this
+    - it should look like this:
 ```python
 from rest_framework import routers
 from .views import CatBreedViewSet, CatViewSet